Detailed Guide forInternists, General in San Diego County

-The median wage in 2015 for Internists, General in California was $0 annually.
-The median wage for Internists, General in San Diego County was greater than $145,600 annually.
+The median wage in 2016 for Internists, General in California is $0 annually.
+The median wage for Internists, General in San Diego County is greater than $145,600 annually.
 The median is the point at which half of the workers earn more and half earn less.

 |View Wages for All Areas|

 Internists generally receive excellent benefit packages, including health and life insurance, vacation and sick leave, and retirement plans.
 Those in private practice are responsible for providing their own benefits and retirement plans.

 Job opportunities for Internists should be ample, due to the continued expansion of health care-related industries.
 Job growth may also occur due to population growth and an aging population that will require frequent medical attention.
 More consumers are expected to seek high levels of care that use the latest technologies, diagnostic tests, and therapies.

 Although the demand for Internists should continue, some factors may reduce growth.
 New technologies will allow some Internists to treat more patients in the same amount of time, thereby reducing the number of doctors who would be needed to complete the same tasks.
 Physician assistants and nurse practitioners can do many of the routine duties of physicians and may increasingly be used to reduce costs at hospitals and outpatient care facilities.

 In California, the number of Internists, General is expected to grow slower than average growth rate for all occupations.
 Jobs for Internists, General are expected to increase by 7.8 percent, or 500 jobs between 2012 and 2022.

 In San Diego County, the number of Internists, General is expected to grow slower than average growth rate for all occupations.
 Jobs for Internists, General are expected to increase by 6.7 percent, or 40 jobs between 2012 and 2022.